beerjs/vladivostok/README.md

 [![Telegram](https://img.shields.io/badge/supported%20by-VLDC-522c7a.svg)](https://vldc.org/)

+## Who are We Waiting for, or Can I Join?
+Literally, anyone, independently from place of work, place of living, sex, preferences or religion.
+Js - is all that matters.
+There are two rules only: respect others and don't forget to pay for yourself in pub

 ## A note about beer :beers:

 BeerJS is about creating social spaces to strengthen software communities.
 There is no requirement to drink to participate.